Noah-K7/sbg/README.md

 **-l or --language_model**

 - this is optional, input the path to the language model you want to use.
 A smaller language model will take much less time processing, but the results will also be less accurate.
-This repository comes with two language models already downloaded, a small US english model and a large US english model.
-If you need a more specifc model, or a model in a different language, you can download them at the [Vosk offical website.](https://alphacephei.com/vosk/models) By default the program uses the large general US english model, otherwise known as `vosk-model-en-us-0.22`.
+You can look at Step 5 to see where to download language models.
+By default sbg will try to use the large general US english model, otherwise known as `vosk-model-en-us-0.22`, so its reccomended you atleast download that, but you dont have to.

 **-o or --output_srt_path**

 - this is optional, input the path to where you want the program to output the .srt file.
-By default it will output to the current working directory, i.e. the folder the program is in.
+By default it will output to the same directory the input video is in.
+As a bonus that'll also automatically put the subtitle on the video in vlc, who knew?

 **example:**